Human Resources Development and Utilization

 Shorter workdays during childcare Up to time child enters junior high school, choice of 4-hour or 6-hour workdays

-Flexible work hours Up to time child enters junior high school, free arrangement of work times during the day adding up to a normal workday of 7 hours 45 minute
+Flexible work hours Up to time child enters junior high school, free arrangement of work times during the day adding up to a normal workday of 7 hours 45 minutes

 Work from home (remote work) option Employees in a department and work category enabling them to work from home may choose to work remotely, as their circumstances warrant, at a maximum until child enters junior high school